MonkeyDa23/Horizon-Roleplay-1/supabase/functions/INSTRUCTIONS.md

 -   **`check-bot-health`**: Used by the "Health Check" page to see if the website can reach your bot.
 -   **`troubleshoot-user-sync`**: A diagnostic tool to test fetching a specific user's data via the bot.
 -   **`discord-proxy`**: Receives notification requests from database triggers (via `pg_net`) and forwards them to the bot.
 This is how all Discord logs and notifications are sent.
+-   **`test-notification`**: A new function for the admin panel that allows testing notification templates by sending them to a specified user or channel.

 ## Step 1: Deploying the Functions

 You need to deploy each function using the Supabase Dashboard.
-Repeat these steps for **all five** functions listed in the `supabase/functions` directory.
+Repeat these steps for **all six** functions listed in the `supabase/functions` directory.

 1. Go to your Supabase Project Dashboard.
 2. Click on the **Edge Functions** icon in the left sidebar (a lambda λ symbol).